 One such strategy is to define a number of smaller mosaics that cover the region of interest.
 Letting each smaller mosaic schedule without constraining the PA may make them schedulable, but may also create holes in the desired spatial coverage.
 This can be partially addressed by increasing the amount of overlap between the smaller mosaics or adding more tiles (the latter being at the expense of additional resource usage).
 It is left to you to experiment with these techniques and decide how best to proceed for your particular situation.

-Another potential caveat may arise for large mosaics (large number of tiles and/or multiple filter imaging mosaics, etc.).
-If an observation specification contains too many visits, linking the visits properly in APT can take a long time to process Visit Planner runs (if indeed it does not crash APT altogether).
+Another potential caveat may arise for large mosaics (such as a large number of tiles and/or multiple filter imaging mosaics).
+If an observation specification contains too many visits, linking the visits properly in APT can take a long time to process in the Visit Planner runs (if indeed it does not crash APT altogether).
 Currently, up to ~200 linked visits can be processed in reasonable time, and performance degrades quickly above this value.
 The number of visits in your observation can be judged from within the Visit Planner, before attempting to process it.)
 For practical reasons, then, it makes sense to limit the size of mosaics.
-The goal of scheduling larger mosaics can likely be accomplished by scheduling two or more smaller mosaics covering the desired region.
+The goal of scheduling larger mosaics can likely be accomplished by scheduling 2 or more smaller mosaics covering the desired region.

 Uniformity of coverage in mosaics